-But with cheaper and cheaper options (like Fiverr.com), you really have no excuse to not get your feet wet.
+With cheaper and cheaper options like Fiverr, however, you really have no excuse to not get your feet wet.

-Just like traditional Facebook ads, you can create video ads just as easily by targeting your specific audience and add in surrounding text too.
+Just like traditional Facebook ads, you can create video ads easily by adding text and targeting your specific audience.

 Did you know it’s now possible to add videos to your SlideShare uploads?

-And in addition to that, you can actually embed lead collection forms to that SlideShare by creating a new campaign with a total budget and geographic targeting.
+You can also embed lead collection forms to that SlideShare by creating a new campaign with a total budget and geographic targeting.

 In the same way that social media outlets are incorporating video (like Pinterest’s Promoted Pins), SlideShare’s Pro Account allows you to upload videos within your slide deck and adds in viewer statistics too.

-Here are some other platforms that support video PPC:
+Here is some information on other platforms that support video PPC: